sujith-eag/Learning_Journey/Java/J 13 multithreaded.md

 There are two distinct types of multitasking: process-based and thread-based.

+A process is, in essence, a program that is executing.
+In process-based multitasking, a program is the smallest unit of code that can be dispatched by the scheduler.

 Thus, process-based multitasking is the feature that allows your computer to run two or more programs concurrently.
-A process is, in essence, a program that is executing.
 For example, it is process-based multitasking that allows you to run the Java compiler at the same time you are using a text editor or browsing the Internet.
-In process-based multitasking, a program is the smallest unit of code that can be dispatched by the scheduler.

 In a thread-based multitasking environment, the thread is the smallest unit of dispatchable code.
 This means that a single program can perform two or more tasks at once.

 For instance, a text editor can be formatting text at the same time that it is printing, as long as these two actions are being performed by two separate threads.

-process-based multitasking is not under the control of Java.
+> Process-based multitasking is not under the control of Java.
 Multithreaded multitasking is.

 By using multithreading, your program can execute another task during idle time.
-For example, while one part of your program is sending a file over the Internet, another part can be reading keyboard  input, and still another can be buffering the next block of data to send.

 In a single-core system, two or more threads do not actually run at the same time, but idle CPU time is utilized by sharing CPU time.